 Christianity is all about grace.
 Someone once defined grace as God’s Riches At Christ’s Expense.
 A bit corny, but pretty accurate eh.
 It is only free for you and me because someone else already paid for it.

 How different would church be if we were famous for being gracious.
-For being forgiving instead of being judgemental.
-For being accepting instead of refusing to allow people in who didn’t meet our “standard”.
+For being forgiving instead of for being judgemental.
+For being accepting instead of for refusing to allow people in who didn’t meet our “standard”.

 Wouldn’t you like to be part of a church like that?
 Why not start one.
 You might even be able to change the one you’re in!
 What would that do for our impression?

 After all, they only have the impression they have of Christians because of how Christians have acted around them in the past.
 So we can change their minds.

 All we have to do is focus on those things: grace, forgiveness, acceptance, love... and bite our tongues when we’re feeling judgemental, or self righteous.
 Let’s forget all that negative rubbish and focus on being like Christ to them.